boostercloud/booster/docs/README.md

 boost new:entity Product --fields displayName:string description:string price:Money
 ```

-The generator will automatically create a file called `Product.ts` with a TypeScript class of the same name under the entities directory.
-You can still create the entity manually.
-Since the generator is not doing any magic, all you need is a class decorated as `@Command`.
-Anyway, we recommend you always to use the generator, because it handles the boilerplate code for you.
+The generator will automatically create a file called `Product.ts` with a TypeScript class of the same name under the `entities` directory.
+You can still create the entity manually by creating a class decorated as `@Entity`.
+Anyway, we recommend you always to use the generator because it handles the boilerplate code for you.

 Note:

-> Running the entity generator with an EntityName that already exists will overwrite the content of the current one.
-In future releases, we will display a warning before overwriting anything.
-Meantime, if you missed a field, just add it to the class because, in Booster, all the infrastructure and data structures are inferred from your code.
+> Generating an entity with the same name as an already existing one will overwrite its content.
+Soon, we will display a warning before overwriting anything.

 #### The reducer function

 Booster generates the reducer function as a static method of the entity class.
 That function is called by the framework every time that an event of the
-specified type is emitted.
-It's highly recommended to **keep your reducer functions pure**, which means that you should be able to produce the new entity version by just looking at the event and the previous entity state (which are both injected via parameter by the framework).
+specified type needs to be reduced.
+It's highly recommended to **keep your reducer functions pure**, which means that you should be able to produce the new entity version by just looking at the event and the current entity state.
 You should avoid calling third party services, reading or writing to a database, or changing any external state.

 Booster injects two parameters to the reducer functions: